scrollmapper/bible_databases_deuterocanonical/sources/en/2-baruch/2-baruch.md

 **[14:19]** And now I see that as for the world which was made on account of us, lo! it abides, but we, on account of whom it was made, depart.'

-**[15:1]** And the Lord answered and said unto me: 'Thou art rightly astonied regarding the departure of man, but thou hast not judged well regarding the evils which befall those who sin.
+**[15:1]** And the Lord answered and said unto me: "Thou art rightly astonied regarding the departure of man, but thou hast not judged well regarding the evils which befall those who sin.

 **[15:2]** And as regards what thou hast said, that the righteous are carried off and the impious are prospered,